Frequently Asked Questions

 - No refunds will be issued after June 1st.

-- If the program is canceled or a participant cannot obtain a visa, then a full refund will be issued.
+- If the program is canceled or a participant secures a visa appointment in a timely manner but cannot obtain a visa, then a full refund will be issued.

 Health insurance is not required for B visas; however, insurance or at least travel medical insurance, is highly recommended since a medical situation can occur at any time.